An Adversarial Model for Scheduling with Testing: Deterministic Algorithms

 This function is monotonically decreasing in the range $\tau<\nu\le\delta$, so it is minimized for $\nu=\delta$, giving a ratio of $g(\delta)\approx 1.854628$.

 As we get a lower bound of $1.854628$ in both cases, this lower bound holds generally.

-\begin{theorem} No deterministic algorithm can achieve a competitive ratio or asymptotic competitive ratio below $1.854628$.
+\begin{theorem} No deterministic algorithm can achieve a competitive ratio or asymptotic competitive ratio below $1.854628$ for scheduling with testing with the objective of minimizing the sum of completion times.
 This holds even for instances with uniform upper limit where each processing time is either $0$ or equal to the upper limit. \end{theorem}